18F/handbook/pages/hiring-staying-or-changing-jobs/external-details.md

 Once the hiring manager has gotten approval from the Internal Hiring Committee, they email [PeopleOps](mailto:TTS-PeopleOps@gsa.gov), [Finance](mailto:18F-Finance-CS@gsa.gov) and [Agreements](mailto:tts.agreements@gsa.gov) that they will be posting the detail.

-The Agreements Team coordinates internal agency agreements (IAAs) that allow an office to bring in personnel from other agencies.
+The Agreements Team coordinates interagency agreements (IAAs) that allow an office to bring in personnel from other agencies.
 The IAA process for external details requires approval from multiple offices within GSA and the sending agency.
 Please see the timetable below for more information.

 The IAA is between agencies, not between staff and the receiving agency.
 Employees can refer to